-The area around La Fortuna is a “must see” for any visitor to Costa Rica.
+The area around La Fortuna, Costa Rica is a “must see” for any visitor to the country.
 Home to beautiful jungle, active volcanoes, waterfalls, and hundreds of sloths, it is literally a tropical paradise!
-Plus, it’s named “fortune” but sits at the base of an active volcano, you gotta love that optimism!
+Plus, it’s named “fortune” but sits at the base of an active volcano- you have to love that optimism!

-Whether you want to go hiking, rafting, and kayaking, or just relax in a natural volcanic hot spring, you will definitely find something you love here.
-Read on for my tips on the best things to do in La Fortuna:
+Whether you want to go hiking, rafting, and kayaking, or just relax in a natural volcanic hot spring, you will definitely find something you love.
+Read on for my tips on the best things to do in La Fortuna, Costa Rica:

 I have visited La Fortuna on four separate occasions over a span of five years.
 While I’m certainly no expert, this is what I recommend most:

 Natural Hot Springs– Easily one of my favorite activities in the whole country, this is something unique to the area and definitely very memorable.
 Several springs here are naturally heated from underground volcanic activity, and so some resorts have taken advantage by building beautiful spas and hotels around them.
 For a fancy more expensive experience, I highly recommend Tabacón Hot Springs.
 You can buy day passes to swim there if the hotel is out of your budget like it was for me!
 For a more affordable experience that’s still great, I have been to Baldí Hot Springs several times and always loved it.

 ⇒Read my suggested 7-10 day itinerary in Costa Rica

 Kayaking– Many visitors go out on Lake Arenal for beautiful views of the active Arenal volcano hovering above.
 The weather here is unpredictable however, and there is often cloud cover and rain.
 Keep this in mind, but maybe you will get lucky and still see the volcano on a clear day!
 There are options to rent kayaks on your own, or take part in a guided tour around the lake.